A Step-By-Step Guide to Applying to Law School

 Once you start getting accepted to law schools, you can start negotiating with them to obtain scholarships.
 Many schools have built-in processes to negotiate such offers.
 So follow those rules, be realistic, and be polite and respectful in all communications.
 But don’t be a pushover — you finally have some leverage.
 Use it.

 OK, this is also the scary part.
-But there are many options to finance law school for you to consider.
+But there are many options to getting financial aid in law school for you to consider.

 Search the Blog